 How we did it: We developed a cross-channel campaign asking Fastaff nurses to share their experience with the company on key review sites.
 By driving up Fastaff’s “star rating,” more potential leads might convert.

-Result: Fastaff improved from 2 to 2.5 stars on the top review site, elevating its brand perception in search results.
+Result: Fastaff improved by .5 star on the top review site, elevating its brand perception in search results.

 b.
 Generate awareness and conversation of/about the brand.

 How we did it: We asked real nurses through social, e-mail and blogs for their tips and tricks when starting an assignment.
 To further extend our outreach, we leveraged industry influencer Epstein LaRue to share her advice, write blog posts and ask for tips from her social network.
 From their answers, we created a “Travel Nurse Guide” video series to help new nurses.

 Result: We were able to generate awareness – to the tune of 1.1MM impressions and 144K video views.
 We also saw a large uptick in conversation, where share of voice amongst top three competitors increased from 16% (in Q1 2017) to 41% (in Q2 2017).

 c.
 Increase branded search leads and qualified nurses in the database.